tjungbauer/blog-gitops-project-onboarding/README.md

 ## Prerequisites and assumptions

 1. Users on the cluster: To test everything Mona and Peter must be able to authenticate.
 I used simple htpasswd authentication on my cluster.
-2. 2nd Argo CD instance (application scoped GitOps instance): To deploy customer workload onto the cluster the main openshift-gitops instance should NOT be used.
+2. 2nd Argo CD instance (application scoped GitOps instance): To deploy a tenant workload onto the cluster the main openshift-gitops instance should NOT be used.
 Instead, an application scoped GitOps instance should be created at least.
 3. Example application: https://github.com/tjungbauer/book-import/
 4. Developers must know and follow gitops approach.
 This is a process thing and common practice. **If it is not in Git, it does not exist**